Meet Your Local Kidney Expert

 With careful iron management and the use of erythropoietin, over 90% of patients can enjoy energy levels that come from having a normal red blood cell count.

-People with chronic kidney disease and those on dialysis can experience loss of bone minerals, including calcium and phosphorus.
+People with chronic kidney disease (CKD) and those on dialysis can experience loss of bone minerals, including calcium and phosphorus.
 The calcium and phosphorus can also mix together, get hard and build up (forming calcifications) in the small blood vessels of the feet, intestines and heart.
 This condition can lead to amputations, abdominal pain, gangrene of the intestines and heart failure.
-The cause of bone disease and calcifications come about due to the mix of dietary calcium, phosphorus, vitamin D and a hormone called PTH (parathyroid hormone).
-PTH is secreted by four small glands located on the surface of the thyroid gland in the neck.
+These complications are due to the mix of dietary calcium, phosphorus, vitamin D and a hormone called PTH (parathyroid hormone).

 Even when patients limit foods that are high in phosphorus, they would still have a high phosphorus level if they didn't take their phosphorus binders.
 The binders prevent the body from absorbing the phosphorus from the foods eaten.

 The dialysis procedure removes large amounts of water-soluble vitamins, such as vitamin C, B-complex vitamins and folic acid.
-While a good diet can usually keep up with these losses, many dialysis patients don’t always have an appetite.
-Most nephrologists feel that the use of a B-complex vitamin along with folic acid is a good protection for when patients don’t have a good appetite.
-Some vitamins include Nephro-Vite®, Nephrocaps® and Nephroplex®.
-These are commonly used, since they have been designed to replace losses specific to dialysis therapy.
+While a kidney diet can usually keep up with these losses, many people on dialysis don't always have an appetite.
+Most nephrologists feel that the use of a B-complex vitamin along with folic acid is a good protection for when patients don't have an appetite.

 Many dialysis patients have itching and dry skin.
-While it is important to learn why and correct the cause, the itching can frequently be treated with topical hydrating agents or topical cortisone along with oral antihistamines, such as Benadryl® (diphenhydramine), Atarax® or Vistaril® (hydroxyzine) or Zyrtec® (cetirizine).
+While it is important to find and correct the cause, the itching can frequently be treated with topical hydrating agents or topical cortisone along with oral antihistamines.

-Some patients are prone to leg cramps not only while on dialysis, but during the nighttime, as well.
+Some people who are on dialysis are prone to leg cramps while on dialysis and at nighttime.
 This can be due to the rapid fluid and electrolyte shifts in and out of muscle cells from the hemodialysis treatment.
-Vitamin E has been said to help many patients as a preventative measure for cramps when taken either before dialysis or at bedtime.
+Vitamin E has been said to help many people as a preventative measure for cramps when taken either before dialysis or at bedtime.

-Patients with chronic kidney disease as well as those on dialysis need to be involved in all areas of their care.
-For chronic kidney disease patients who have diabetes and/or high blood pressure, they need to keep those conditions under control, watch their diet and take medicines as directed by their doctors.
-For patients on dialysis, an understanding of dialysis and following the dialysis diet are not enough.
-They must be an active member of their health care team by making sure that they understand and take the medicines they need to improve their longevity and quality of life.
+People with CKD, as well as those on dialysis, need to be involved in all areas of their care.
+They must be an active member of their health care team by watching their diet and making sure they understand and take the medicines they need to improve their longevity and quality of life.